 Heel spurs occur when the ligaments and muscles of the foot are strained and lengthened, tearing away at the lining that covers the heel bone.
 You may be at greater risk for developing heel spurs if you:

 Generalized or localized heel pain may result from a variety of different causes — including arthritis, tendonitis, a fracture, nerve irritation or sometimes even a cyst.
-You need to visit best rated foot doctor New Jersey like Dr. Velimir Petkov who performs a thorough examination.
+You need to visit the best-rated foot doctor in New Jersey like Dr. Velimir Petkov who performs a thorough examination.
 To reach a conclusive diagnosis, Dr. Petkov may use digital x-rays to determine the exact nature of your heel pain.

 Request For ConsultationBOOK CONSULTATION

 It’s normal to get the occasional bruise, strain or discomfort in your feet.
 Most foot injuries may only require rest and at-home remedies.
 But do visit our foot doctor in Clifton, NJ at Premier Podiatry if you experience consistent pain that lasts longer than a couple of weeks.

 And of course, if your pain significantly limits your daily activities, you should see a foot specialist as soon as possible.
 The earlier foot disorders are treated, the better chance you have of a complete recovery with fewer complications.
 Seek immediate medical assistance if any signs of infection accompany your heel pain.
 Infection symptoms include redness, swelling, heat at the sight of the pain or fever.